AbhilashG97/Watermelon-Icecream/Annotations/Basics/README.md

 In order to create an annotation ```@interface``` keyword is used.

-:warning: If a default value(s) for an element inside the annotation is not provided, then the user who will be using the annotation will have to provide a value to that element or else compile time error will occur.
+:warning: If a default value for an element inside the annotation is not provided, then the user who will be using the annotation will have to provide a value to that element or else compile time error will occur.

+:warning: To create a ```JavaDoc``` of your custom annotation you will have to use the ```@Documented``` annotation with your custom annotation.

 Here is simple example -